pizzajsdev/dragswag/README.md

 </details>

 Here we have `onDragMove` and `onDragEnd` callbacks that control the color of the draggable square.
-When there is a drop target under the cursor (so `dropTargets.length > 0`), we get the color from the first drop target’s data field.
+When there is a drop target under the cursor (so `dropTargets.length > 0`), we get the color from the first drop target's data field.

 The `DroppableSquare.tsx` is mostly the same, but we add the data there and remove color matching logic for convenience: